jgh/the_phoenix_and_the_beanstalk/README.md

 $eb  deploy
 '''

 There is a  gotcha here.
 When  you do eb deploy it will only  upload  the zip file if there  has a commit to git since the last time eb  deploy was run.
 Even if you  are deploying an  artifact not your source from  git.
+If it does upload you will see a progress bar.